mikicit/ctu/README.md

 # Czech technical university in Prague

 This repository contains a list of completed courses, homework, papers, and so on.
-Semester papers for these subjects are placed in separate repositories.
+Some semester papers are located in separate repositories.
+The links are listed in the readme at the root of the course.

 Up-to-date results for completed courses - [doc](/Study_Results_Citarovič_Mikita_Aljaksandravič.pdf)

 ## Navigation